simshanith/grunt-localtunnel-me/README.md

 ## The "localtunnel" task

+_Run this task with the `grunt localtunnel` command._

+Note that this server only runs as long as grunt is running.
+Once grunt's tasks have completed, the web server stops.
+This behavior can be changed with the [keepalive](#keepalive) option, and can be enabled ad-hoc by running the task like `grunt localtunnel:keepalive`.

+This task was designed to be used in conjunction with another task that is run immediately afterwards, like the [grunt-contrib-qunit plugin](https://github.com/gruntjs/grunt-contrib-qunit) `qunit` task.

 ### Overview
 In your project's Gruntfile, add a section named `localtunnel` to the data object passed into `grunt.initConfig()`.